delftswa2018/mbed-os/features/mbedtls/README.md

 Getting Help and Support
 ------------------------

-The [mbed TLS website](https://tls.mbed.org/) contains fulll documentation for the library, including function by function descriptions, knowledgebase articles, blogs and a support forum for questions to the community.
+The [mbed TLS website](https://tls.mbed.org/) contains full documentation for the library, including function by function descriptions, knowledgebase articles, blogs and a support forum for questions to the community.

 Contributing to the Project